 Zak’s at Discovery Bay is worth the trek, and they welcome mums and families with open arms.
 Zak’s offers lots of space for strollers, an abundance of high chairs and a little pirate ship for older kids to play on.
 They do great kids’ food, have a lovely breakfast menu and a decent drinks list for those looking to let loose.
 You can even take a very pram-friendly stroll along the water front all the way down to the beach.
 This is an easy day out for new parents and if you don’t live on Lantau, it’s a nice contrast to the hustle and bustle of high-density Hong Kong.

-208 Duecento Otto *Currently closed for Renovation*
+208 Duecento Otto *Closed*